Todorov's narrative theory of equilibrium

-Background

 Narratology

 The narrative theory of equilibrium derives from narratology.
 This discipline examines story construction and its effect on human consciousness.
 Narratology perceives stories as sense-making mechanisms, which allow citizens to understand history, morality, and contemporary social structures.
 Narratives appear in artistic media, like novels and films, and discursive exchanges between citizens.
 They often reflect societal values and are thus capable of influencing individual identity formation.

 Todorov’s conception of narrative references Russian formalism.
 This mode of literary criticism construes narrative as a series of events, which should be analysed independently of their progenitorial medium.
 It was pioneered throughout the 1920s by Vladimir Propp.
 Propp identified 31 narrative elements repeated throughout European folktales.
 This formalistic practice inspired Todorov’s narratological pursuits.

 The narrative model also borrows from French structuralism.
 Structuralism inspects narrative’s properties, functions and formal elements.
 Claude Levi-Strauss assessed narrative grammar in anthropological circles.
 Roland Barthes, Todorov’s professor at L’Ecole des Hautes Etudes en Sciences Sociales, combined structuralism with semiotics.
 In works such as 1957’s Mythologies, Barthes appraised the sign systems that ascribe meaning to popular culture.